johntrogan/Edge-Enterprise/edgeenterprise/deploy-edge-hands-on-lab.md

 ## About the lab guides

 The step-by-step lab guides will take you through multiple deployment and management scenarios.
-These scenarios include the latest versions of Microsoft Intune and Configuration Manager (Version 1910).
+These scenarios include the latest versions of [Microsoft Intune](/mem/intune/fundamentals/what-is-intune) and [Configuration Manager](/mem/configmgr/).
 You'll see Microsoft Edge has been added to the Device and App Readiness section of the step-by-step labs.

 For more information, see the [Windows and Office Deployment Lab Kit](/microsoft-365/enterprise/modern-desktop-deployment-and-management-lab).